 I also like the example of WP Beginner where every newsletter is dedicated to a single article and then a user is offered to read the related posts from the list below.

-The same it was with the promotion of Gutenote WP theme for bloggers.
+The same it was with the promotion of the Gutenote WP theme for bloggers.

 And now I use the Smashing Magazine example which supposes just the greeting message and a list of links.